-National spelling bee comes down to final 15 competitors
+Spelling bee winner clinches title with 'marocain'

 This year's highlights

-No matter the winner, the star of the event was 6-year-old Edith Fuller, who became the youngest contestant at the Scripps National Spelling Bee.
+Earlier during bee week, the star of the event was 6-year-old Edith Fuller, who became the youngest contestant at the Scripps National Spelling Bee.

 The precocious home-schooled student from Oklahoma correctly figured out "tapas" and "nyctinasty," but she failed to make the competition's finals.